druckenclam/reactjs101/Ch04/props-state-introduction.md

 <a class="jsbin-embed" href="http://jsbin.com/wadice/embed?html,js,console,output">A Component Using External Plugins on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.39.12"></script>

 ## State
-接下來我們將使用 A Stateful Component 這個範例來講解 State 的用法。在 React Component 可以自己管理自己的內部 state，並用 `this.state` 來存取 state。當 `setState()` 方法更新了 state 後將重新呼叫 `render()` 方法，重新繪製 component 內容。以下範例是一個每 1000 毫秒（等於1秒）就會加一的累加器。由於這個範例是 Stateful Component 因此僅使用 ES6 Class Component，而不使用 Functional Component。
+Below we will use a Stateful Component to illustrate State.
+React Component manages an internal state, referenced by `this.state`.
+When `setState()` is invoked to update state, `render()` will be invoked to redraw the component.
+Below is a counter that increase itself by 1 every 1000 ms (1s).
+It's a Stateful Component, so we use ES6 Class Component, rather than Functional Component.

 HTML Markup：